k2view-academy/K2View-Academy/articles/39_fabric_catalog/09_build_artifacts.md

 Note that if the catalog_field_info.csv file exists in the Project tree, it should be manually deleted.

-The split and combine is only enabled when the SPLIT_CATALOG_ARTIFACTS parameter in the config.ini is set to ON (by default, it’s set to OFF).
+The splitting and combining ability is enabled only when the SPLIT_CATALOG_ARTIFACTS parameter in the config.ini file is set to ON (OFF is this parameter's default setting).

 The name of separate files is: ```catalog_field_info___<dataPlatform>_<schema>.csv``` (with 3 underscore).